krim404/DellXPS15-9550-OSX/README.md

-# WARNING
-This is a beta branch for Mac OSX Catalina.
-It should be stable enough for daily use, but can result in unexpected behaviour.

 # Dell XPS 15 - 9550-OSX
 This contains the required files and a tutorial for the installation of OS X 10.15 DP on the Dell XPS 15 9550.
 The files and tutorials for 10.11, 10.12, 10.13 and 10.14 are in a different branch